 It's not an exaggeration to say that "Twin Peaks" changed the face of television.
 It proved that you could tell serious, surreal, narrative, character-based stories.
 You could also take risks.
 David Lynch proved that you can shape the stories around interesting characters, explore the most mundane of settings ... and still create an intriguing story.
-"Twin Peaks" is coming back for its third season in May, and since going off the air 25 years ago, its legacy has only gotten stronger with a batch of shows that it inspired, for better or for worse.
+Since its debut three decades ago, the show's legacy has only gotten stronger with a batch of shows that it inspired, for better or for worse.